Breckenridge named best small town in Colorado by Country Living Magazine

 In giving Breckenridge the top slot, the travel journalist highlighted its "legendary skiing" and more than 250 structures dating back to the time of the Gold Rush.

-What she didn't mention was the Arts District or Breckenridge's top ranking in the annual Arts Vibrancy Index, a nationwide survey or artistic communities conducted by the National Center for Arts Research at Southern Methodist University.
+What she didn't mention was the Arts District or Breckenridge's top ranking in the annual Arts Vibrancy Index, a nationwide survey for artistic communities conducted by the National Center for Arts Research at Southern Methodist University.

 Also this year, Breckenridge Ski Resort cracked the top 15 in SKI Magazine's annual reader rankings of the Best in the West, and U.S. News and World Report recently rated Breckenridge the second-best town under 100,000 people to visit in the country.